Bernardo-MG/library-maven-archetype/src/site/markdown/repositories.md

 ### Automatic creation of the SCM URL

-The repository's URL for the POM will be created by using the repoUserId and the project id Archetype variables in the following Velocity macro:
+The repository's URL for the POM will be created by using the repoUserId and the project id Archetype variables:

 ```
 https://www.github.com/${repoUserId}/${artifactId}